-Mrs P complains that Hargreaves Lansdown Asset Management Limited ("HL") gave her misleading information about an investment she bought from it.
-Mrs P said she'd now made a substantial financial loss as a result of this misleading information and would like compensation.
+Mr J complains that Hargreaves Lansdown Asset Management Limited ("HL") gave him misleading information about an investment he bought from it.
+Mr J said he'd now made a substantial financial loss as a result of this misleading information and would like compensation.